Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Finnair, and regional subsidiary Norra, allows pets to travel in the cabin as well as in the hold on their flights.
-(Although restrictions currently apply for pets in the hold on long haul flights.)
+Finnair, and regional subsidiary Norra, allows pets to travel in the cabin as well as in the hold on their flights, with the prior restriction for pets travelling in the hold on long-haul flights lifted in 2023.

 The standard rules apply, with a maximum weight of 8kg for pets in the cabin, including their soft or hard carrier.
 The maximum carrier size differs slightly depending on whether the flight is operated by Finnair or Norra, and whether a soft or hard carrier is used.